 JR is married to Kathy and they have one daughter.
 His Lakota name is Tasunke Waste (His Horse is Beautiful).

 Andrew is a businessman and Vietnam veteran, who is involved in family business pursuits.
-He is also a Republican State Legislator, having served in the ND House of Representatives from 1993-2005, and was re-elected in 2010.
+He is also a former Republican State Legislator, having served in the ND House of Representatives from 1993-2005, and 2010-2018.

 David is the Past President and Chief Executive Officer of the statewide American Federation of Labor-Congress of Industrial Organizations (AFL/CIO).
 He is a member of the International Brotherhood of Electrical Workers (IBEW) Local 714.